Flyingfish812/p2myth/docs/Cookbook/Mistral.md

 <img src="/Cookbook/mistral7.gif" style={{zoom:0.5}}/>

-The eagles are a little more troublesome, if you want to kill 2 eagles at the same time, you need 4 missiles.
-Generally speaking, the distribution is 2 missiles on the left and right.
-The reason eagles are troublesome is that just two eagles can use up our missiles, so unless there is no time for a Mega Bomb, avoid using large numbers of Goliath missiles to kill eagles.
+Eagles are a little more troublesome, because you need 4 GMs if you want to kill 2 Eagles at the same time.
+Generally speaking, the distribution is 2 GMs on each side of the field.
+This means that our precious GM reserve is depleted merely by 2 Eagles.
+Therefore, unless there is no time to charge MB, you should avoid using large numbers of GMs just to kill Eagles.

-In a helpless situation, it is best to ensure that the AOE damage of the missile is not wasted, **especially avoid that the missile on the left does not hit the medium on the right**.
-The picture below is a usage example:
+In a desperate situation, it is best to ensure that the AoE damage of GMs are not wasted. **Particularly, try your best to hit the Eagle on the right side with the AoE damage from the left GM (or vice versa)**.
+The gif below shows an example:

 <img src="/Cookbook/mistral8.gif" style={{zoom:0.5}}/>

-The techniques for Goliath missiles alone are almost here.
-More techniques for using them will be introduced in the next part of combo techniques.
+That’s all for basic GM techniques.
+More advanced techniques will be introduced in the Combo Skills section.

 ### Mega Bomb

-The use of Mega Bombs is the same as that of other ships.
-The priority is to choose areas with a higher density of invaders to fully utilize the 40 damage of fusion core.
-For example, in a wave composed mostly of ravens, the priority spot is given to the location between two herons; In a wave with 2 or 4 eagles, the location in the middle of eagles is selected.
-When the invaders are converging, you even need to bet that the fusion core can cover more than 3 heavy invaders.
+The use of MBs is the same as that of other ships.
+The priority is to fully utilize the 40 AoE damage from MBc by placing it in areas with higher invader densities.
+For example, in a wave composed mostly of Ravens, the ideal spot for MBc is in between 2 Herons; In a wave with 2 or 4 Eagles, the ideal spot is in between 2 Eagles of your selection.
+Sometimes, when heavily reliant on invaders’ convergence, you even have to bet that the MBc covers more than 3 larger invaders.

-The most important thing is the timing of using the bomb.
-It is usually used at the beginning of a wave rather than in the middle of a wave.
-Sometimes, if you find that a wave of invaders is a dense group of ravens and sparrows, you can charge bombs even if it is not the first wave of an act:
+MB timing is crucial.
+It is usually used at the beginning rather than in the middle of a wave.
+Sometimes, if you find that a wave is made up of dense Ravens and Sparrows, you may want to charge MB even if it is not the first wave of an act:

 <img src="/Cookbook/mistral13.gif" style={{zoom:0.5}}/>

-Mastering the above points, the use of Mega Bomb will become easier and easier.
+Mastering the techniques mentioned above allows you to use MB with ease.

 ### Combo skills

-Both Goliath missiles and Mega Bomb will produce a considerable number of invaders with little health, which is a disadvantage for each of the two skills.
-But you can also say that these two skills have a complementary relationship in one way or another.
-In this section we will introduce some common techniques for combining them.
+Both GM and MB produce a considerable number of invaders with little health left, which is disadvantageous if you use them separately.
+However, one can also say that these two skills are complementary in one way or another.
+In this section, we will explore some common techniques when using them in combination.

-#### Charge After Missile
+#### MB Charging After GM

-One disadvantage of Mega Bomb is that the charging time is too long.
-Frequent use will cause unablility to recharge.
-Especially when confronting a wave of dense invaders, Mega Bomb is a very effective tool to reduce pressure.
+One drawback of MB is that the charge time can become too long.
+Spamming will result in inability to charge it in time.
+This is especially true when confronting waves after waves of dense invaders, since MB is a very effective tool to alleviate pressure from invaders.

-The feature of the Goliath missile is its slow flight speed.
-We can use this feature to cooperate with the charging of the Mega Bomb to gain sufficient charging time.
+Meanwhile, the main feature of GM is that it travels slowly.
+Interestingly, we can take advantage of it because when used in conjunction with MB, this will buy us sufficient charge time.

-There are many scenarios for its use, such as when you need to charge for a wave of dense invaders in the middle of an act.
-Usually this requires you to calculate the remaining HP of the invader and ensure that one missile can destroy the remaining invader. **Be sure to aim accurately, as the invader may have already moved aside when the missile arrives**.
+There are many scenarios, such as when you need to charge MB for a dense wave in the middle of an act.
+Generally, you have to calculate the remaining HP of the last invaders to ensure that a single GM is able to finish them off.
+Also, **be sure to aim accurately (preemptively), as the invader may have already moved away when the GM arrives**.

-Taking a vulture (hull) as an example, 270 HP = fusion core + 11 main attacks + 1 Goliath missile.
-Therefore, our strategy is obvious.
-When the Mega Bomb is used, count the number of hits from the main.
-While counting to 11, throw the Goliath missile and fly up to charge the bomb.
+Take an Unprotected Vulture as an example, 270 HP = MBc + 11 main hits + 1 GM.
+Therefore, our strategy is obvious: After using MB, count the number of main hits.
+Once 11 is counted, throw a GM and immediately fly up to charge MB.

 <img src="/Cookbook/mistral9.gif" style={{zoom:0.5}}/>

 #### Focus Fire

-Focusing fire means allocating the impact damage of Goliath missiles to heavy invaders as much as possible, such as vulture and Condor, while using the AOE damage of Mega Bomb and Goliath missile on the small ones in the front row.
+Focusing fire means allocating the impact damage of GMs to larger invaders as much as possible, such as Vulture or Condor, while utilizing the AoE damage of MBs and GMs to destroy the smaller front row invaders.

-In this case, the main should also hit more on heavy invaders, and only do last hits when the AOE damage is not enough.
+In addition, try to land as many main shots as possible on larger invaders, and only hit smaller invaders when the AoE damage is insufficient to finish them off.

 <img src="/Cookbook/mistral10.gif" style={{zoom:0.5}}/>

 ## Advanced

-The advanced part mainly introduces Mistral's two APEX skills: Fast Charge and Disintegrator Warhead.
-These two APEXes allow Mistral to exert different advantages in different mission types.
+In this section, we will focus on Mistral’s Apexes, namely Fast Charge and Disintegrator Warhead.
+They benefit Mistral in distinctive ways in different mission types.

 ### Fast Charge

-Fast Charge is designed to unleash the full potential of Mega Bomb, saving the use of Goliath missiles with more AOE damage.
+Fast Charge is designed to unleash the full potential of MB, saving the use of GMs with more frequent AoE damage.

-It can be said that the Fast Charge has changed the rules of using Mega Bomb.
-For example, Mega Bomb are charged and used in the first wave or when there are dense invaders.
-Fast charging allows you to use bombs in 2 closely connected waves of invaders.
-As shown in the picture below, the first three waves of the first act were solved with Mega Bomb, main, and a Goliath missile respectively.
-The 4th wave can even use another bomb (continue to be used in 2-1):
+Arguably, Fast Charge changes the rules of using MB.
+For instance, regular MBs are typically used in the first wave or dense waves.
+However, Fast Charge allows you to use MBs in two waves consecutively.
+As shown in the gif below, the first three waves in Act 1 are cleared with MB, main, and a GM respectively.
+Despite that, we still managed to charge MB in 1-4 (and went on charging for 2-1):

 <img src="/Cookbook/mistral11.gif" style={{zoom:0.5}}/>

-The following is an application in 3-4:
+The gif below shows an application in 3-4:

 <img src="/Cookbook/mistral12.gif" style={{zoom:0.5}}/>

-This skill is very effective when your missiles are insufficient.
-If it is a base Mega Bomb, you will not have enough charging time when facing darts.
-Fast Charge gives you the ability to race against darts, and you can bet you're faster than them.
+This technique is very effective when you are running low on GMs.
+Besides, with regular MBs, you will not have enough time to charge when facing darts, whereas Fast Charge gives you the ability to race against darts, and you can bet you're faster than them.
 This small possibility can bring you huge improvements.

-In the figure below, we demonstrate two examples of dart races (a narrow death):
+The gifs below show two examples of such dart races (a narrow death):

 <img src="/Cookbook/mistral14.gif" style={{zoom:0.5}}/>